LY Drawbot, a $70 pen plotter

 I did not review other G Code software but I'm sure they'll work just as well.

 Time to feed our cheap plotter some code!
 Here's how to.
 I've been using the J Tech Laser Engraving plugin for Inkscape to generate my G-Code.
 Open your vector artwork and head to the extensions to find the J Tech plugin.
 From there, you'll export your G-Code to a file on your computer.
 Have a look below for my parameters.

 From there, load up your G-Code on GCS, connect to your drawing machine and hit the button.

 Let's have a look at this pen plotter in action.
-As you can see, the behavior is quite good.
+As you can see, the behavior is quite decent for the price tag.
 The motion is smooth enough and the position accurate.
 I'm using a very robust fine liner here, but I expect most pens will do a decent job.

 Unlike an Axidraw, you can't tune the type of speed and acceleration you want for your strokes so you're a bit more at the mercy of the raw G-Code but for most simple plots that should be fine.